AiswaryaRosh/Netflix-clone/README.md

 -Add hardcoded values to the constant file
--Register TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API
+-Register TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API -Created custom hook for now playing movies
+-created movieslice
+-Updated store with movies data
+-Planning for primary container and secondarey container -Fetch data for trailer video
+-Update store with Trailer Data
+-Embedded the youtube video and make it autoplay and mute -Added tailwind classes to make main container look awseome